-- to provide the reliable measuring systems of the air quality;
+- to provide reliable measuring systems of air quality;

-- to ensure the public access to data on air pollution;
+- to ensure public access to data on air pollution;

-- implementation of the EU standards to reduce the emissions;
+- the implementation of EU standards to reduce emissions;

-- functional state control over the compliance with law;
+- functional state control over compliance with law;

-- full stop of the public funding approved to environmentally harmful investments;
+- full stop of public funding approved to environmentally harmful investments;

-- to avoid using double standards of the multinational corporations in different countries.
+- to avoid using double standards of multinational corporations in different countries.

-(3) Mariupol city council deputy, Maksym Borodin has recently won a Ukrainian TV show providing him with one million hryvnias (EUR 31,750) for air pollution monitoring station.
+(3) Mariupol city council deputy, Maksym Borodin has recently won a Ukrainian TV show providing him with one million games (EUR 31,750) for an air pollution monitoring station.
 Read more here: https://english.arnika.org/press-releases/borodin-winning-novi-lideri

 (4) Presentations from the conference are available here: https://english.arnika.org/events/conference-fighting-air-pollution#presentations